Defense attorneys have not re-filed motion requesting that Arizona coach Sean Miller testify

 Richardson pleaded guilty in January to one federal bribery charge.
 He'll be sentenced next month.

 CBS' Matt Norlander tweeted about Friday's activity in the trial, including Munish Sood testifying that he gave Richardson $15,000 in the summer of 2017.
-The federal complaint, first released in September 2017, said an undercover FBI agent posing as an investor in Sood and Richardson's partnership handed Richardson the $15,000 while in Sood's New Jersey office.
+The federal complaint in September 2017 said an undercover FBI agent posing as an investor in Sood and Richardson's partnership handed Richardson the $15,000 while in Sood's New Jersey office.

+Munish Sood testified Friday that he met Arizona asst Book Richardson in summer of 2017, along with an undercover agent, and gave Richardson $15,000 via a previous request from Dawkins.
+"I believe payment was for Emmanuel Richardson to recruit a specific player," Sood said.— Matt Norlander (@MattNorlander) April 26, 2019

 Sood also testified about the Las Vegas meeting he had with Richardson, which was also a part of the initial federal complaint.